TejalSaurabhi/GMUN-26-Website/README.md

 git pull
 ```

-*5) Notice that react is setup in the /gmun folder, so to __install the latest dependencies__, cd into that directory and run*
+*5) Notice that React is set up in the /gmun folder, so to __install the latest dependencies__, cd into that directory and run*
 ```
 npm i
 ```